 The name is representative of the person.

 Have you ever explored the etymology of your name?
 It’s an interesting process – discovering the root and history of your name can be revealing.
-For example, my name, “Neil” comes from the old Irish/Gaelic word for “champion.”
-Thus the title of this blog, The Daily Champion.
+For example, my name, “Neil,” comes from the old Irish/Gaelic word for “champion.”
+Thus, the title of this blog, The Daily Champion.

 Our advisor tells us, “The name of the Lord is a strong fortress.”
 The word, Name (or Shem) means reputation, signature, mark, or fame.
-The Name represents the person.
+The name represents the person.
 The use of the Name invokes all that the person is and represents.
 That’s why God was so strong on the misuse of His Name – “They speak of you with evil intent; your adversaries misuse your name.”
 (Psalm 139:20)

 Jesus prescribes us to use his name when approaching the Father in prayer – “In that day you will no longer ask me anything.
 Very truly I tell you, my Father will give you whatever you ask in my name.”
-(John 16:23) The use of his name is representative as if he is approaching the Father himself.
+(John 16:23) The use of his name is represented as if he is approaching the Father himself.

 Remember:The Name of the Lord is a strong tower.
 Click To Tweet